top of page

 throughout the Pacific Northwest.
 Their distribution corresponds to the area where White Man

-was a single name for the creature; and that they differed in their details both regionally and
+a single name for the creature; and that they differed in their details both regionally and between

-between families in the same community; and that similar stories of wild men are found on
+families in the same community; and that similar stories of wild men are found on every continent

-every continent except Antarctica.
-Ecologist Robert Pyle argues that most cultures have
+except Antarctica.
+Ecologist Robert Pyle argues that most cultures have human-like giants in

-Many names meant something along the lines of "wild man" or "hairy man", although other
+something along the lines of "wild man" or "hairy man", although other names described common

-are similar to each other in the general descriptions of Ts'emekwes, but details about the
+similar to each other in the general descriptions of Ts'emekwes, but details about the creature's

-more nefarious creatures.
-The stiyaha or kwi-kwiyai were a nocturnal race that children were
+nefarious creatures.
+The stiyaha or kwi-kwiyai were a nocturnal race that children were told not

-told not to say the names of lest the monsters hear and come to carry off a person—
+to say the names of, lest the monsters hear and come to carry off a person, sometimes to be

-sometimes to be killed.
-In 1847, Paul Kane reported stories by the native people about
+killed.
+In 1847, Paul Kane reported stories by the native people about skoocooms:

-a race of cannibalistic wildmen living on the peak of Mount St.Helens.
-They have
+cannibalistic wildmen living on the peak of Mount St.Helens.
+They have been regarded as

 HARRY AND THE HENDERSONS

-Less-menacing versions exist, such as the one recorded by Reverend Elkanah Walker .
-In
+Less menacing versions exist, such as the one recorded by Reverend Elkanah Walker.
+In 1840,

-1840, Walker, a Protestant missionary, recorded stories of giants among the Native Americans
+Walker, a Protestant missionary, recorded stories of giants among the Native Americans living

-living near present-day Spokane, Washington.
-The Indians said that these giants lived on and
+near present-day Spokane, Washington.
+The Indians said that these giants lived on and around

 Local stories were compiled by Indian Agent J. W. Burns in a series of Canadian newspaper